SiamAbdullah/MemoryView/README.md

-# memview
+# MemoryView

+MemoryView extension was originally conceived as part of the Cortex-Debug extension.Then it was [created](https://github.com/mcu-debug/memview) it a stand-alone extension so it can be useful for other debuggers.
+I forked the repo and added other C/C++ debugger support with more functionality in the MemoryView.

-https://marketplace.visualstudio.com/items?itemName=Debugger.memoryview is available as a preview.
+https://marketplace.visualstudio.com/items?itemName=Debugger.memoryview is available.
 Please read the following first though.

 This is a memory viewer extension specially built to work with debuggers.
 It can be used with any debugger that supports memory reads (and optional writes).
-Currently `cppdbg`, `cortex-debug` and `cspy` are the debuggers supported but you can add your own by editing the extension settings.
-This extension is more suitable for low level programmers or embedded developers.
+Currently `cppvsdbg`,`cppdbg`, `lldb-dap`, `cortex-debug` and `cspy` are the debuggers supported.
+This extension is more suitable for low level, mid level or embedded developers.
 The debugger has to support the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/).
 This protocol specifies how to format/make requests and responses.
 However it does not say what happens when a request fails so there may be issues in failure conditions -- we try our best to recover.

-Our goal is to provide a good memory viewer, editing memory is lower in priority.
-For editing, we have not decided on what the usage paradigm is and how to do error recovery.

 ![screenshot](./resources/screenshot.png)